acronis/go-cti/cti-spec/SPEC.md

 ## CTI and metadata

-A CTI serves solely as a unique identifier for an entity and establishes a syntactic relationship between the entities via inheritance.
+A CTI serves solely as a unique identifier for an entity and establishes a syntactic relationship between the entities via inheritance or instantiation.
 It does not encode the information about the domain model (or data that conforms to the domain model) of the entity.
-To express this information for a CTI, metadata is used.
-Metadata defines the structure, constraints, and configurable traits of the entity.
+To express this information for a CTI, a metadata is used.
+The CTI metadata constitutes a declarative domain modeling language designed to define domain types, inheritance, constraints, and configurable behavior.

 This approach aligns with Domain-Driven Design (DDD) principles: platform developers define the domain model declaratively using CTIs as identifiers, and combine them with metadata to establish a contract between the domain and the implementation.
 Vendors can then extend this domain model